Building an Emergency Fund – the what, why & how

 Summary

-Building an Emergency Budget is one of the major steps to financial freedom, and trying to live without one is like trying to walk a tightrope without a safety net.
+Building an Emergency Budget is one of the major steps to achieving financial freedom, and trying to live without one is like walking a tightrope without a safety net.
 Set your goal and put all your efforts into achieving it and you will feel the warm glow of being in control of your finances.